Docs

 Run history lives on the site detail panel: open the card, scroll the activity list, and you'll see every claim with timestamps, the resulting balance, and a log download for the curious.

-Where your data lives
+Where does your data live?

 Sweep Collector is local-first.
 The split between what's stored on the server and what stays on your machine: